awsdocs/aws-security-hub-user-guide/doc_source/securityhub-integrations-managing.md

 ## Disabling and enabling the flow of findings from an integration \(API\)<a name="securityhub-integration-findings-flow-api"></a>

 To use the API to stop receiving findings from an integration, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DisableImportFindingsForProduct.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DisableImportFindingsForProduct.html) operation\.
-To disable the import of findings, you need the ARN for your subscription\.
+To disable the flow of findings from the integration, you need the ARN for your subscription\.
 To get the subscription ARNs for your currently enabled integrations, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_ListEnabledProductsForImport.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_ListEnabledProductsForImport.html) operation\.

 To use the API to enable receiving findings from an integration, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableImportFindingsForProduct.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableImportFindingsForProduct.html) operation\.
-To enable the import of findings from an integration, you need the product ARN\.
+To enable Security Hub to receive findings from an integration, you need the product ARN\.
 To get the ARNs for the available integrations, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DescribeProducts.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DescribeProducts.html) operation\.

 ## Viewing the findings from an integration<a name="securityhub-integration-view-findings"></a>